jacobgigli/pokemon-card-image-repoistory/README.md

 multer for image uploading
 prettier for code formating

+once the image is uploaded, the image can be accessed by using the file path provided in the productImage field.

+An example would be http://localhost:3000/uploads//1632075198556fearow._AC_.jpg

 the images labeled example1 and example2 show the routes in action.

 Users can register an account and login to begin selling their pokemon cards, where they must provide an image of the card, its name, and a price.
-To start the program, run the command npm start
-The routes are as follows:
+To start the program, run the command npm install then npm start The routes are as follows:

 /api/user/register